brianguyen97/lison-chair-shop/README.md

 # lison-chair-shop

-This is a Udemy project used for learning CSS and web design by Jonas Schedtmann.
+This is a simple website design that we create in Jonas Schedtmann's HTML & CSS course.
+Used to help practice our CSS skills and imeplement web design rules and guidelines.